bhupendra-25bai10468/ai-ml-project/README.md

 ## 📌 Conclusion

-This project shows how programming can be used for solving real-life problems in a simple yet efficient way.
-It focuses on usability, clarity, and practical application rather than complexity.
+This project demonstrates a simple and practical application of Python programming concepts to solve a real-world problem.
+It helps users understand calorie tracking while also showcasing structured coding practices.
+## ⚠️ Note

+This is a command-line application and runs entirely in the terminal without any graphical interface.